 Bottom line: Sterling silver, aka 925 silver is hypoallergenic, high quality, stylish and safe.

-The only downside to sterling silver is that the added copper will cause it to tarnish, with the metal turning dark brown or black over time, or maybe some copper coloured staining, especially in humid or hot conditions, or if stored near something toxic in the environment in which it is stored.
-However, it's easy to clean and beneath the tarnish your sterling silver will still be in great condition: it won't rust, turn green or perish like cheap metals.
+The only downside to sterling silver is that the added copper will cause it to tarnish, with the metal’s surface turning dark brown, black or even some copper coloured staining, especially in humid or hot conditions, or if stored near something toxic in the environment in which it is stored.
+However, it's easy to clean and beneath the tarnish your sterling silver will still be in great condition.
+Sterling silver won't rust, turn green or perish like cheap metals.
 Tarnish is only on the surface of real sterling silver, and can be removed with a good clean.

 Sterling Silver discolours because of hydrogen sulfide (sulfur), a substance that occurs in the air.
 When silver comes into contact with it, a chemical reaction takes place and a tarnish like layer is formed.

 Tarnishing can take place even faster if sterling silver comes in contact with high humidity, high heat, detergents or cosmetics.
 The good news is that with sterling silver, regular care can really slow down the tarnishing, unlike silver-plated jewelry which will deteriorate no matter what.
 And even if your silver jewelry has already been spotted with tarnish, a good clean or polishing will easily make it look like new.

 STORE STERLING SILVER WITH STERLING SILVER, AND GOLD WITH GOLD.

 Gold jewellery will cause sterling silver to tarnish if they are stored together.